rubennaatje/newtiming/README.md

-# sportscar-game
+#  New timing

-> the frontend for the sportscar game
+> Simple timing page, go to releases to download

 #### Build Setup